 The second mistake is inconsistency.
 Many reps forget to follow up or let promising conversations go cold simply because their inbox is a mess.
 They might send a great personalized first email but drop the ball on the next step.
 This is where you can automate your follow-ups to ensure every prospect gets a consistent, timely experience.
 The key is to use merge fields to add meaningful context, like, "I saw that just launched ," and then build a sequence that maintains that personal touch.

-Common Mistakes to Avoid with Gmail Templates
+Common Mistakes When Using Gmail Templates

 Templates save you time, but they can also make you look lazy if you’re not careful.
 A bad template is worse than no template at all.
 It signals to your prospect that they are just another name on a list.
 The goal is to automate the typing, not the thinking.
 Avoid these common mistakes to make sure your templates are actually helping you book meetings, not getting you marked as spam.